1988

 really changed.
 We started to get bigger than I'd ever imagined we'd be."[6]

-David's drug problems increased already during this tour.
+Dave's drug problems had already increased during this tour.
+His drug of choice

-His preferential stuff at this time was cocaine.
-It was noticed by the other
+at this time was cocaine.
+It was noticed by the other band members, but they

-At that time David also met Theresa [his future second wife],
+At that time Dave also met Theresa [his future second wife], which was to have

-According to rumours things didn't run as smoothly as it
+According to rumours things didn't run as smoothly as shown in the tour-film 101,

 an emotional high but also you can get at each other.
 A couple of members